thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

 **Business needs**

-Directions: With your team, answer the following questions and list the answers on a flip chart:
+Directions: With your team, answer the following questions and be prepared to present your solution to others:

-1. Who should you present this solution to?
+1. Who will you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

-Directions: With your team, respond to the following questions on a flip chart:
+Directions: With your team, respond to the following questions:

 *Migration Assessment*